tlyleung/tlyleung.github.io/_posts/2023-08-23-visual-odometry.markdown

 ---
 layout: post
-title: "Navigating Karlsruhe: Extracting Driving Trajectories from Image Sequences"
+title: "Driving Trajectory Extraction from Image Sequences"
 description: Learn how to train the DeepVO visual odometry model on the KITTI dataset.
 image: /assets/images/visual-odometry/splash.png
 authors: [tlyleung, mburki]
 permalink: visual-odometry
 ---

+# Introduction

-In this tutorial, we'll training an end-to-end Visual Odometry (VO) model using the KITTI dataset.
+In this tutorial, we'll train an end-to-end Visual Odometry (VO) model using the KITTI dataset.
 Visual Odometry is the process by which a vehicle or robot can determine its position and orientation based on its own camera images.
 It is a crucial technique in the development of robotics and autonomous systems that require spatial awareness to navigate through environments, especial in circumstances where GPS is unreliable and where external references are limited.

 # KITTI Dataset